MiniGameWorlds/MiniGameWorld/resources/userWiki/Home.md

 # How to apply
 1. Download [MiniGameWorld], [wbmMC] and [Multiverse-Core].
 2. Download [Demo MiniGames] that you want.
-Game configs will be saved in `plugins/MiniGameWorld/minigames` folder.
+Game configs will be saved in the `plugins/MiniGameWorld/minigames` folder.
 3. Put `MiniGameWorld`, `wbmMC`, `Multiverse-Core` and `minigame` plugins in your `plugins` folder.
 4. Make a place for minigame yourself or you can download template game maps in [here](https://github.com/MiniGameWorlds/MiniGameWorld-Test-Server).
 5. Setup game location in `plugins/MiniGameWorld/minigames/<game>.yml` with `x, y, z` and run command `/mw reload` to adjust (OP required).